moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-concepts.md

 - 🔝 All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file.
 - 📦 'Import' CTEs should be named after the table they are referencing.
 - 'Import' CTEs should be short and concise to make it easy to read what tables are being read in.
 Try not to have lots of fields in your select statement as it makes reading the CTEs harder, `select *` should be sufficient in most cases.
-- You can use a `where` clasue to filter the data down.
+- You can use a `where` clasue to filter out undeeded data.
 - For example:

 ```sql